 TMJ or TMD is often called “the great impostor” because it can cause many symptoms that seem completely unrelated to your bite, such as vertigo.
 Vertigo is when you feel dizzy or off balance because the entire world seems to be moving when it’s not.
 A poorly aligned jaw can put pressure on the balance organs in your inner ear, reducing their ability to function and causing vertigo or dizziness.

 If you suffer from vertigo or dizziness, we may be able to help.
-Our experienced dentists Dr. Paul Hahn and Dr. Adam Hahn have helped many people in Columbia, SC get relief from TMJ symptoms like vertigo.
-To talk to them about your vertigo, dizziness, or other TMJ-related problems, please call (803) 781-9090 or email Smile Columbia Dentistry to schedule an appointment today.
+Our experienced dentist Dr. Adam Hahn has helped many people in Columbia, SC get relief from TMJ symptoms like vertigo.
+To talk to him about your vertigo, dizziness, or other TMJ-related problems, please call (803) 781-9090 or email Smile Columbia Dentistry to schedule an appointment today.

 How Balance Works